 Mental health is important for everyone to talk about.
 We provide a platform for students, staff, and community initiatives to share their messages.

 We are always looking for enthusiastic volunteers to help out with our year round projects!

-We are collaborating with additional advocacy groups within UofT and across the community to help support students with complex mental health needs.
+We are collaborating with additional working groups within UofT and across the community to help support students with complex mental health needs.